PlayForm/Format/README.md

 };
 ```

+### Input-Output Mapping

-#### You can also provide a map of paths for different input output directories.
+You can also provide a map of paths for different input output directories:

 **`astro.config.ts`**